 What is a doula?

-It is becoming increasingly common for women to use a doula in addition to receiving care from a midwife.
-Doulas provide flexible and continuous support before, during and often after birth.
-They may help with other children, encourage a partner with supporting birth, nurture and support the mother, and give support to help establish breastfeeding.
+It is becoming increasingly common for women to use a doula in addition to receiving pregnancy care from a midwife.
+Birth doulas provide flexible and continuous support before, during and often after the child is born.
+They may help with other children, encourage a partner with support while the child is being born, nurture and support the mother, and give support to help establish breastfeeding.

 - shortens first-time labour by an average of two hours,

 - decreases the chance of caesarean section by 50%,